HPY737 - Counselling Placement 1

 In-person attendance requirements

-Students will complete 100 hours of placement over the course of this unit, comprised of a minimum of 40 hours of client contact, 10 hours of supervision, and 50 hours of non-contact work related to counselling placement.
-Students may start the unit any time during the year across four starting points, and will have 12 months to complete their placement hours.
-Students will self-source a placement, guided by the Work Integrated Learning team.
+Students will complete 100 hours of placements over the course of this unit, comprised of 40 hours of client contact, 10 hours of supervision, and at 50 hours of non-contact work related to counselling placement.
+Students may enrol in the unit in any of the three teaching periods.
+Students will self-source a placement, guided by the School of Psychology - Professional Placement Officer

 Students must also have a current police check and Working with Children Check, and be willing to comply with any other requirements of the placement organisation.